Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Components/02-Sources/Voltage Source.md

 Variable Voltage Source.

-Turn On/Off with the letf buttton.
+Turn On/Off with the left buttton.
 Adjust voltage using the dial.
 Button shows voltage output at this moment.